1. English

 How much elevation will you gain hiking Rainbow Mountain?

-The hike itself is not a long one only 4.4km one way however the hike is considered moderately difficult because of the elevation gain.
-When you arrive at rainbow mountain you may think that the hike looks really easy and is you were at sea level it would be.
+The hike itself is not a long one only 4.4km one way, however, the hike is considered moderately difficult because of the elevation gain.
+When you arrive at Rainbow Mountain you may think that the hike looks really easy and is you were at sea level it would be.
 Being above 5000m makes for a world of difference, you will need to pace yourself even if you have acclimatized for a few days.
 You will gain around 500m during the hike and at high altitudes 500m is no walk in the park.

 Ausangate Trek